vesmil/vesmil/README.md

 &nbsp;

-BTW most of my repps are private right now… sorry \
+BTW most of my repos are private right now… sorry \
 But you can still look at my notes from MFF or a Gomoku perfunctorily written in Python (even though that one is entirely in Czech)

 ___